OlPrognimak/ordermanager/README.md

 The user manual about usage of application is located

 The user manual for the application is located in the project path ```ordermanager/doc```.
+# System requirements
+  - OS
+      Linux, Windows 10 or 11
+  - Java:
+      Currently default version of java for compile and target is 21
+  - Docker Images:
+     - JDK openjdk:21-jdk
+If you want to use another java then you need to change java versions in both pom.xm (backend and frontend modules) and in docker files need also change the version of JDK image.

 # Start application in docker container
  - please go to folder ./docker and follow with description in README_DOCKER.md) file
  - 1\. create backend image with correspondent version